Bravos-Power/pyoframe/docs/contribute/index.md

 - `python -m tests/test_examples.py`: Regenerate the files in the `results` folder of an example (e.g. `tests/examples/sudoku/results/**`).
 You should only run this if the result files need to be regenerated, for example, if model variable names have changed.
 - `ruff check`: Ensures all the linter tests pass
 - `ruff format`: Ensures the code is properly formatted (this is run upon commit if you've installed the pre-commit hooks)
-- `doccmd --language=python --no-pad-file --no-pad-groups --command="ruff format" docs/`: to format the code in the documentation.
+- `doccmd --language=python --no-pad-file --command="ruff format" docs/`: to format the code in the documentation.

 ## Details for repository maintainers